jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-actuator.md

 `HealthIndicator` endpoints are exposed via HTTP.

-There are multiple ways to configure and bootstrap an VMware GemFire Server, and the server-side of our application.
+There are multiple ways to configure and bootstrap an [vmware-gemfire-name] Server, and the server-side of our application.
 Using Spring Boot is one of the easier ways.

 ### Client